-Dr Andrew Rozefelds is Head of Geosciences, in the Biodiversity and Geosciences Program in the Queensland Museum.
+Dr Andrew Rozefelds is Head of Geosciences, in the Biodiversity and Geosciences Program at Queensland Museum Network.

 He has written over 90 peer reviewed and popular articles.
 His research is focussed on the origins, evolution and history of the modern Australian flora.
 Andrew has used various experimental approaches to study living and fossil plant material, including synchrotron imaging at the Australian Synchrotron.
 He has also published papers on fossil vertebrates and invertebrates, modern plant systematics and weed sciences, biographical research and other areas.
 He has described over 14 new species of living plants and a similar number of fossil plants.
 He was awarded a Queensland Smithsonan Fellowship to work at the Smthsonian Instiution in 2016, and he has been successful in securing a Churchill Fellowship for 2021, when it becomes possible to travel again.
 (Media embargo until 28th Sept)